hexthedev/TerrainAnalyzer/README.md

 ![UML Diagram of Design](/img/01Analyze.png)

 *Fig 1: Above is a UML diagram representing the current code.
-Major scripts' role is listed below*
+Major scripts roles are listed below*
 * Terrain Analysis: Master script that controls the analysis procedure.
 Responsible for input and output
 * Analyzer: Analyzes map returning a traversability map and Veronoi graph (Used to find choke points)
 * VoronoiFinalizer: Culls nodes in Veronoi Graph until only open regions and choke points are remaining